 Property Five-Step Test

 When a married or de facto couple separates, their assets should be divided in accordance with the Family Law Act 1975 in a formalised property settlement.
-The Federal Circuit Court and Family Court have wide latitude under this legislation to portion the asset pool according to the particular circumstances of the separated couple.
+The Federal Circuit and Family COurt (FCFCA) has wide latitude under this legislation to portion the asset pool according to the particular circumstances of the separated couple.
 A property five-step test is used to determine each person’s entitlement at settlement, assessing such factors as the total assets and liabilities of the couple, the previous contributions and future needs of each party, and whether the asset allocation is just and equitable.
 This article provides a brief overview of the property five-step test.